-Leaf blades ovate to narrow-ovate, to 6 cm long and 2 cm wide, attenuate at base, entire, acute apically; younger leaves densely white-pilose, sparser with age; petioles to 2 cm long.
+Leaf blades mostly ovate to narrowly ovate, to 7 cm long and 2.7 cm wide, attenuate at base, entire, acute apically; younger leaves densely white-pilose, sparser with age; petioles to 2 cm long.

 Capsule 12–15 mm long, glabrous, 16–20-seeded, very shortly stipitate; seed c.
 2 mm diam., thickened rim with mucilaginous hairs.

-Distribution and occurrence: Naturalised in Lane Cove area; commonly cultivated in gardens so can be expected to become naturalised elsewhere in NSW.
+Distribution and occurrence: naturalised in the Lane Cove and Baulkham Hills areas and at Blaxland; commonly cultivated in gardens so can be expected to become naturalised elsewhere in New South Wales.
 Naturalised also in SE Qld (as a garden escape).
 Native to Mexico.
+Growing in bushland near settlement, including damp places near creeks.

 NSW subdivisions: *CC